irishgordo/harvester-wiki/Creating-a-new-milestone.md

 We need to create stable branches in several repositories.
 This is a one-time work for every milestone.

-> Note: the consequence of having a stable branch is developers need to do a backport when a change is merged in the `master` branch.
-In general, before the first release candidate of the milestone, I (as a release captain) periodically sync changes from the `master` branch to the stable branch to make engineers’ lives easier.
->

-The following example assumes we are going to release Harvester `v1.4.0` soon.
+The following example assumes we will release Harvester `v1.4.0` soon.

 - Harvester components
-    - Components include dependency charts and addons.
+    - Components include dependency charts and add-ons.
     - Component owners have to create a stable branch.
     - For each component, the component owner has to bump the minor version.
 This applies to both component charts and image tags.
         - For example, in Harvester `v1.3.x`, the harvester-node-disk-manager component has